 - 6 large egg yolks

-- ½ cup granulated sugar, plus 6 tablespoons for browning tops
+- ½ cup + 6 tablespoons granulated sugar, divided

 - Preheat the oven to 350F.
-Place the ramekins on a cookie sheet (with sides), and fill with enough water so that it comes halfway up the sides of the ramekins (water bath).
+Place the ramekins in a large baking dish and fill with enough water to come halfway up the sides of the ramekins.

-- In a 2-quart pot, heat the half & half, vanilla, cinnamon, and pumpkin puree over medium heat.
+- In a medium saucepan, combine the half & half, vanilla, cinnamon, and pumpkin puree over medium heat.

-- Place the egg yolks and ½ cup sugar in a small bowl.
-Mix until you achieve a pale yellow color, and the sugar has dissolved.
+- Add the egg yolks and ½ cup sugar to a medium bowl.
+Whisk until it turns into a smooth pale yellow paste, the sugar should be dissolved.